 Retail merchandising is one such service that continues to steady the ship.
 It is about maximising sales and profit margin by ensuring that shelves are well-stocked and that the brands have the most effective point of sale in-store.
 However, it is also about building relationships with retailers, to persuasively negotiate space gains and product prominence in-store.
 All of which represent opportunities for amplified brand awareness and increased sales.

 Often overlooked, is that the core to effective retail merchandising is a hugely influential sales piece that is built around the focus on relationships at store level in order to gain floor space and strategic brand display.

 While FMI may be well known for our pride and focus on our people, what is perhaps less known, is our commitment to the training and development of our staff.
 Unique to FMI retail merchandising is that all members of our staff are professionally sales trained.
 Sales is at the core of our business and we understand that to make the incremental gains in retail merchandising our staff need to be skilled at identifying new opportunities and to feel confident at effectively negotiating space wins.
 The training helps them achieve this.

-FMI have been trusted to consistently deliver large scale retail mechanising campaigns for brands like Coke Cola, Mondelez, Keelings Fruit, Irish Distillers, Glanbia and Barry’s Tea.
+FMI have been trusted to consistently deliver large scale retail mechanising campaigns for brands like Coca Cola, Mondelez, Keelings Fruit, Irish Distillers, Glanbia and Barry’s Tea.